filecoin-box/lotus-box/README.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --sids value      redo sector ids, if there are more than one, separate commas. ps: 1,2 --sdir value      The directory where the redo sector is stored --parallel value  num run in parallel (default: 1) --help, -h        show help (default: false) --version, -v     print the version (default: false)
+   --sids value         redo sector ids, if there are more than one, separate commas. ps: 1,2 --seal-dir value     redo sector seal directory --storage-dir value  the storage directory where the redo sector is stored --parallel value     num run in parallel (default: 1) --help, -h           show help (default: false) --version, -v        print the version (default: false)
 ```

 Need to set environment variables: